-I have some many wonderful products and places that I go for my crafting supplies or other things, so it is my pleasure to lay them all out here for you in my recommendations page.
-Right now I have just the tools I use for my website, but I will be updating this from time to time with some great websites that I think will add value to you as my reader.
+I have some many excellent products and places that I go for my crafting supplies or other things, so it is my pleasure to lay them all out here for you in my recommendations page.
+Right now, I have just the tools I use for my website, but I will be updating this from time to time with some great sites that I think will add value to you as my reader.

-Note: This page will definitely contain affiliate links, that means I earn money if you buy from these resources.
-This does not affect my suggestions as I would only ever recommend products that I personally know, use and trust.
+Note: This page will contain affiliate links, that means I earn money if you buy from these resources.
+This fact does not affect my suggestions as I would only ever recommend products that I know, use, and trust.
 Please see my Disclaimer for further details.

 Tools For My Website/Marketing

 SiteGround *- I fully recommend SiteGround.
 It is where my blog lives and I have yet to encounter an issue that can’t be quickly resolved!

 MailerLite – I use MailerLite for my email services, I switched from Mailchimp (it’s another good program).
 I prefer MailerLite as I find their templates and set up is much more user-friendly.
 I also find it’s easier to segment my lists in MailerLite.
 They are free up to 1,000 subscribers, and their paid plans are very affordable.